kailash-manasarovar/statement/docs/timeline/2025/january.md

 - The way that everyone believed the opposite of these things just a decade ago, and had done forever, cannot be ignored.
 - What have I missed?
 - Oh, obviously, persuading women and girls that doing porn is good for them; the *sex work is work* fallacy everyone and his cat seems to have bought into, utterly insanely, quietly forgetting that the majority of porn-addicts are seeking to destroy women, children, and babies, and only destruction and humiliation will satisfy their boners.
+- It's no accident, of course, that the loudest and most violent voices against anyone daring to suggest all this is totally insane, and no good for humans, are masked porn-addict males.
 - Sedating is all the rage due to this.
 They can't get enough of it but are unable to look people in the eye afterwards so their whole beings know the truth of their mistakes.
 - We all know them.
 They are our fathers, our brothers, our boyfriends, husbands, mates.
 They are all men including the ones who don't rape, but know about it and say nothing.
 - Our world's security and safety is meaningless to these idiots.